yoren/gravityflow/readme.txt

 - Added support for configuring a step to process feeds for the Gravity Forms Campfire Add-On.
 - Updated to only add workflow notification events if a step has been configured for the form.
 - Updated choices for the notification events setting to be translatable.
+- Fixed an issue with the license validation logging statement.

 = 1.3.1.3=
 - Added the gravityflow_revert_label_workflow_detail filter to allow the 'Revert' label to be modified on the Approval step.